mailupinc/mailupinc.github.io/fp-ts-cheatsheet/index.md

 ```

 ### O.fromPredicate
-Similar to [E.fromPredicate](#efrompredicate) but it builds an Option object instead.
+With `O.fromPredicate` you can pass your own validation function to build an Option (similar to [E.fromPredicate](#efrompredicate) but it builds an Option object instead).

 ```typescript
 const isUnderage = (x: { age: number }) =>